-We draw attention to Note 2 in the financial statements, which indicates that the Company incurred a net loss and comprehensive loss of \$(503,810) and negative cash flow from operations of \$(233,919) during the year ended January 31, 2022, and as of that date, the Company had an accumulated deficit of \$(3,474,657).
-As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+The Company incurred a net loss during the year ended January 31, 2023 and, as of that date, the Company had an accumulated deficit.
+As the events or conditions along with other matters as set forth in note 3 indicate, the Company's continuation as a going concern is dependent upon its ability to attain profitable operations to generate funds and/or its ability to raise equity capital or borrowings sufficient to meet its current and future obligations.
 Our opinion is not modified in respect of this matter.